-Crawford Stewardship Project works to protect the environment of Crawford County from threats
+Crawford Stewardship Project works to protect the environment of Crawford County and neighboring regions from threats

-and to promote sustainable land use, local control of natural resources, and environmental justice.
+of polluting and extractive industries, to promote sustainable land use,

 "CAFOs are only profitable because so much of the cost and damage is externalized onto the environment, neighbors and wildlife.
 The monitoring, supervision, clean-up, restitution, fines are not happening, thus the true cost of CAFOs never find the way onto the balance books."
-Talking point from the CAFO Conference.whereis this
+Talking point from the CAFO Conference.

 "The greatness of a nation and its moral progress can be judged by the way its animals are treated," Mahatma Gandhi

 "Producers need to ask themselves what would the public think?
 How would ten people picked at random from an airport or bus station react to (your) animal rearing, transport or slaughter practices?"

 Dr. Temple Grandin

 Download the most recent CSP Newsletter Fall/Winter 2016